exercism/javascript/concepts/regular-expressions/about.md

 const result = str.split(/[,.\s]/);

 console.log(result);
-//--> ['hello', 'user', 'how', 'are', 'you']
+// => ['hello', 'user', 'how', 'are', 'you']
 ```

-## 5. Performance with Regex
+## Performance with Regex

-Regarding performance, both of them create a RegExp object.
-The main difference is how often the regex is compiled:
+Regarding performance, the main difference is how often the regex is compiled:

 - With `Regular Expression Literal`: one time during initial code parsing and compiling
 - With `RegExp()` syntax: Every time new Object gets created.

-According to [this](https://stackoverflow.com/a/32523333)answer from Alexander Abakumov in StackOverflow, using literal syntax may be a better option not only because of performance, but also for simplicity and readability.
+Using literal syntax may be a better option not only because of performance, but also for simplicity and readability.
+For more details see [this](https://stackoverflow.com/a/32523333) Stackoverflow discussion.

 1. It is shorter and doesn’t force you to think in terms of class-like constructors.
 2. When using the `RegExp()` constructor, you also need to escape quotes and double-escape backslashes.
 It makes regular expressions that are hard to read and understand by their nature even more harder.

-Nevertheless, for this particular challenge, we are practising with both methods.
-Hence you are able to decide which one to apply depending on the occasion.

-## 6. Useful Resources

 [using-regular-expressions-in-javascript]: https://www.regular-expressions.info/javascript.html
 [mdn-regex-cheatsheet]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet